Discover Norway through scenic film locations

 In the film, you can see a girl fleeing from a masked man on a frozen lake.
 This quiet lake is called Langvann and is located near Hakadal, a village in Viken County, north of Oslo.
 The lake is a one-hour hike through the forest from Hakadal’s train station.

-You can discover yet another location in Norway in the film: the Atlantic Road, whichis one of the most beautiful roads in the world.
+You can discover yet another location in Norway in the film: the Atlantic Road, one of the most beautiful roads in the world.
 As many as seven bridges take you from island to island – the perfect setting for a dramatic car chase!

 8. Ex Machina

 In the science fiction thriller Ex Machina, programmer Caleb (Domhnall Gleeson) wins a stay at the private refuge of super-rich company boss Nathan (Oscar Isaac).
-His task is to evaluate the AI in robot Ava (Alicia Vikander).
+Caleb's task is to evaluate the AI in robot Ava (Alicia Vikander).
 Almost the entire film takes is set in a high-tech property in the heart of Alaska.
 But the mysterious setting in the middle of the untouched wilderness is, in fact, shot at the Juvet Landscape Hotel in Valldal, north of the Norddalsfjord.
 The hotel is located in a breathtaking landscape with fantastic views from its modern chalets, all of which feature a unique design.

 The hotel, including the spa area, where most of the scenes were shot, was designed by Norwegian architects Jensen & Skodvin.
 On the small terrace in front of the spa, Caleb meets Nathan for the very first time.
 From the whirlpool of this very spa, guests can enjoy excellent views of the river and the impressive mountain scenery.

 If it fits your travel plans, we recommend a drive on the Norwegian Scenic Route Trollstigen either to or from Juvet Hotel.
-On the steep mountain road with eleven hairpin bends, you’ll enjoy dramatic views of rocks and waterfalls – true film material!
+On the steep mountain road with eleven hairpin bends, you’ll enjoy dramatic views of mountains and waterfalls – true film material!
 At the top, there is a visitor centre with several viewing platforms.

 9. Harry Potter and the Half-Blood Prince